Dario Brose

-Dario Brose (born January 27, 1970, in New York City) is a retired American soccer player who spent eight seasons in Europe, three in Major League Soccer and one in the USL First Division.
+Dario Brose (born January 27, 1970) is an American retired soccer player who spent eight seasons in Europe, three in Major League Soccer and one in the USL First Division.
 He has also coached the Mid-Michigan Bucks of the Premier Development League.

 Youth

 Dario played his high school soccer for Roy C. Ketcham High School in Wappinger, New York under the direction of coach Jeff Behnke.
 In 1986 he won the Capital Cup tournament's under-19 championship with New York side Blau Weiss Gottschee of Ridgewood, Queens.

 Brose played college soccer for North Carolina State University and was named All-American in 1990.
 That year, the Wolfpack made it to the Final Four.
 Brose graduated in 1991 with two teammates, Roy Lassiter and Henry Gutierrez, who also had successful professional careers.
 Another teammate on the Wolfpack, Scott Schweitzer, coached Brose with the Carolina RailHawks.
 Brose then teamed up with Chris Carrieri who also played in Major League Soccer with Brose for the San Jose Earthquakes.